ironmeld/boot2now/README.md

 # Boot2Now

-This project combines the [builder-hex0](https://github.com/ironmeld/builder-hex0) bootstrap kernel with the bootstrap compilers from the [stage0-posix](https://github.com/oriansj/stage0-posix) project in order to bootstrap a C (subset) compiler *entirely* from hex files.
+This project combines the [builder-hex0](https://github.com/ironmeld/builder-hex0) bootstrap kernel with the bootstrap compilers source code from the [stage0-posix](https://github.com/oriansj/stage0-posix) and [live-bootstrap](https://github.com/fosslinux/live-bootstrap) projects in order to bootstrap the tcc compiler, starting *entirely* from hex files.

 ## Minimal Bootstrapping